-Long-term exposure to particulate matter can have effects on people's health, such as reduced pulmonary function and exacerbation of respiratory complaints.
+Long-term exposure to particulate matter can have effects on people's health, such as reduced lung function and exacerbation of respiratory complaints.
 People can also die prematurely due primarily to respiratory complaints and cardiovascular diseases.
 The lives of Dutch people who have experienced long-term exposure to particulate matter will be reduced by approximately 9 months compared to a particulate matter-free environment.
 This is an average.
 Some people will be affected less and others more.
-Health effects, such as reduced pulmonary function, will probably be reversed if people move to an area with cleaner air.
+Health effects, such as reduced lung function, will probably be reversed if people move to an area with cleaner air.

 Health effects of ultrafine particles

-Things you can do yourself to combat air pollution
+Things you can do yourself

 You can also do things yourself to limit air pollution or its effects.
 You can, for example, opt for environmental friendly transport or for a cycling route which takes you past less contaminated areas.
 You can also reduce the energy consumed at home or you can limit the number of bonfires in the garden.
-The Environment Centre [Milieu Centraal] provides practical tips on how you can reduce any harmful health effects of air pollution yourself.
+The Environment Centre provides practical tips on how you can reduce any harmful health effects of air pollution yourself.

 Wood-burning stoves and/or bonfires in the garden

 A wood burning stove in your house or a bonfire in the garden can be fun and make everyone feel cosy.
 However, fire can cause all kinds of nuisance and air pollution.
-The Environment Centre can tell you what is and what is not allowed and what you can do if you experience nuisance due to wood burning stoves or bonfires made by others.
+The Environment Centre can tell you what is and what is not allowed, and what you can do if you experience nuisance due to wood burning stoves or bonfires made by others.

 Taking measurements yourself